 For the past twenty-five years she has focused her inquiry in the areas of creativity in later life; aging and embodiment; transdisciplinary curriculum design; critical Gerontological theory; transformational adult learning practices; and cross-generational collaborative inquiry.
 Jenny served as Chair of the Department of Human Sciences and Founding Director of Gerontology at Marylhurst University from 1999 to 2015.
 She joined the Marylhurst faculty as an adjunct member of the Master of Arts in Interdisciplinary Studies program in 1997 and during the subsequent 19 years was involved in designing many on-campus and web-based courses and programs for adult learners.

 In addition to co-authoring Aging: Concepts and Controversies with Harry Moody (now in its 9th edition), she is first author on the forthcoming book from Routledge, U.K., Gerontology: The basics.
 Her other ongoing commitments include convening the Gero-Punk Project (www.geropunkproject.org); serving as a conversation facilitator for Oregon Humanities (www.oregonhumanities.org); and offering consulting, workshops and presentations throughout North America.
 An award-winning educator, Jenny’s recent citations include the 2012 Association for Gerontology in Higher Education Distinguished Teacher award and a Willamette University Distinguished Alumni award in 2014.

-Jenny’s daughter Isobel is a junior at Bard College in New York State.
-Jenny bi-locates between Portland and Oceanside, Oregon with her partner Simeon Dreyfuss, dog Happenstance, and cat Skyler.
+Jenny’s daughter Isobel is graduate student at Sciences Po in Paris, France.
+Jenny bi-locates between Portland and Oceanside, Oregon with her partner Simeon Dreyfuss, and old dog-friend Happenstance.